elixirland/xlp-book-club-API/solution/README.md

 - **order_index** (integer): A zero-based index that indicates the position of a page within a book.

 - **content** (string): The text content of the page.
-The content does not include any heading, italic, underline, or bold formatting.
+The text content conists of plain text and newlines.
+It does not contain any formatting or heading syntax (in contrast to, for example, Markdown text).

 - **status** (string): The status of a page of a book.
 Possible values: "active" or "inactive".
 Each book can have one active page at most.